 Located on one of the Mills' hills just off the main campus entrance, the Courtyard Townhouses—Danforth, Springs, and Stephenson—offer an additional housing option for undergraduate and graduate students 21 years of age or older.
 In addition to a choice of four or five bedrooms, these distinctive and charming Craftsman-style apartments each have a kitchen, two bathrooms, a living room, and an adjoining dining room.

 High above the College's Greek Theatre, Underwood Family Housing provides housing for Mills students with children.
 The building complex offers a total of 12 two-bedroom apartments in three separate buildings, all with wonderful views—and only a five-minute walk from the center of campus.

 Ross House consists of two connected Victorian houses and overlooks a grassy area adjacent to the botany greenhouse and garden.
 Ross House residents are undergraduate students who are interested in living in a 12 hour quiet house.
 Most enjoy the independence of cooking for themselves in the spacious kitchen, although residents may purchase a meal plan.
 Residency for Ross House is determined through a supplemental application process.

 Larsen House Co-op

 Larsen House Co-op is a delightful two-story Victorian house located close to the center of campus.
-The six women residing in Larsen share house duties and decision making, and work to raise awareness around environmental issues through campus-wide programs and events.
+The six students residing in Larsen share house duties and decision making, and work to raise awareness around environmental issues through campus-wide programs and events.
 Residency for Larsen House Co-op is determined through an application and interview process.
 Due to the need to accommodate students with allergies, housing for students with service or emotional support animals is not available in Larsen House.